dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 ### Configuration for embedding Razor components into pages and views

-This section covered how to embed Razor components into pages and views of a hosted Blazor WebAssembly app's **`Server`** project.
+The following sections and examples embedding Razor components from the **`Client`** Blazor WebAssembly app into pages and views of the server app require additional configuration.

 The **`Server`** project must have the following files and folders.